 Let us discuss the weather and temperature in December at ABC for a while.
 December is a less popular season, it is a winter month.
 But this doesn’t mean you cannot trek because of worse weather throughout the month.
 You can trek, all you have to do is start packing the adequate trekking gear.

 Since winter, the temperature and weather are drastically different than in other seasons.
 There’s no doubt that it is cold there.
-The temperature at lower regions is always greater than the higher ones.
+The temperature in lower regions is always greater than in the higher ones.
 With a rise in every 1000 meters altitude, the temperature decreases by nearly 6 degrees.

 In late December, even the lower regions can receive snowfalls sometimes.
 Nights are really cold.
 Temperatures drop down far below the freezing temperatures at the high altitudes.
 So, you must gear up yourself with immensely warm clothing.

-Now about the weather, some days are bright, some days are cloudy, some days can be best or the worse.
-Basically, the weather is sometimes the clear weather, sometimes cold like winter, and sometimes harsh like in mid-winter.
+Now about the weather, some days are bright, some days are cloudy, some days can be the best or the worse.
+The weather is sometimes the clear weather, cold like winter, and sometimes harsh like in mid-winter.

 Perks of Trekking in December

 Every day of the year is special.
-It doesn’t matter whether it’s a peak season or off-seasons.
+It doesn’t matter whether it’s a peak season or off-season.
 Trekking to Annapurna Base Camp is a life-transforming experience that offers wonderful experiences.